vladvasiliu/docker-nginx/openresty/README.md

 Dockerfile for nginx with VTS and OpenResty

 This is a modified version of the Alpine Dockerfile from [openresty/docker-openresty](https://github.com/openresty/docker-openresty).
+Please see that page for instructions on using OpenResty.
-Not all modules are included.
+NB: Not all modules are included.
 Mail modules are not included.

 Copyright & License